Christmas travel disruption as motorways close and rail travellers face delays

 It attributed the delay to a surge in demand for ferries after the Channel Tunnel rail link was closed on Thursday due to unscheduled industrial action by French workers, which ruined the travel plans of tens of thousands of people.

-Eurostar, which operates passenger services to and from London St Pancras, said it will operate two extra services per day between London and Paris up to and including Christmas Eve to help people whose trains were cancelled on Thursday.
+Eurostar, which operates passenger services to and from London St Pancras, is operating two extra services per day between London and Paris up to and including Christmas Eve to help people whose trains were cancelled on Thursday.

-Vehicle-carrying train service Eurotunnel said it is running its usual timetable but is only accepting customers who have pre-booked.
+Vehicle-carrying train service Eurotunnel is running its usual timetable but is only accepting customers who have pre-booked.

 The M20 motorway in Kent remains closed in the coastbound direction between junctions 8 and 9 due to Operation Brock, which involves organising a queue for freight traffic during disruption to cross-Channel services.

+Mr Walch, a handball trainer from Chartres, France, said they were “stressed and a little bit angry” when they were told they could not travel on Thursday.

+He said: “We know some people who slept in the train station, we’re lucky we stayed at a friend’s.”

-The M62 motorway has been closed since about 11pm on Thursday between junctions 21 (near Rochdale, Greater Manchester) and 22 (near Sowerby Bridge, West Yorkshire) due to a police investigation following a crash in which a 19-year-old, male car passenger was killed.
+The M62 motorway was closed from around 11pm on Thursday until shortly before 9am on Friday between junctions 21 (near Rochdale, Greater Manchester) and 22 (near Sowerby Bridge, West Yorkshire) because of a police investigation following a crash in which a 19-year-old, male car passenger was killed.

-On the domestic railway, disruption from strong winds remains following chaos caused by Storm Pia on Thursday.
+On the domestic railway, disruption from strong winds remained following chaos caused by Storm Pia on Thursday.

-ScotRail services remain suspended between Inverness and Wick, Tain, Ardgay and Lairg.
+ScotRail services were suspended between Inverness and Wick, Tain, Ardgay and Lairg.

 Meanwhile, Southeastern said it was forced to cancel a number of trains due to “a shortage of available train crew”.

-There will be no service on the Sheerness line after 10am for the rest of the day, and there are cancellations on the high speed line to and from London St Pancras throughout the day.
+Services on the Sheerness line were suspended at 10am for the rest of the day, and there are cancellations on the high-speed line to and from London St Pancras throughout the day.

 The RAC estimated 13.5 million leisure journeys by car would take place across the UK between Friday and Sunday, up 20% on the three days before Christmas Day last year.

-Road congestion is likely to peak on Friday as drivers embarking on leisure trips competed for road space with commuters and business traffic.
+Road congestion was likely to peak on Friday as drivers embarking on leisure trips competed for road space with commuters and business traffic.

 Motorists were advised to travel before 11am or after 6pm if possible to reduce the chance of being stuck in long queues.